COVID-19 and Brexit

 What exactly is the undergraduate London programme, and how is it different from the Paris campus programmes?

-The London programme is the same as the Paris Bachelor's programme except that it is set in an Anglo-Saxon environment and entirely taught in English.
+The London programme is the same as the Paris Bachelor's programme except that it is set in an anglophone environment and taught entirely in English.
 The curriculum covers the same subjects as years 1 and 2 of the Bachelor's in Economics and Management taught on the Paris campus (Licence Sciences des Organisations).
 Some electives, however, are different.
-The London programme also places more emphasis on language proficiency than does Paris, and the programme takes into account the specificities of its British environment.
+The London programme also places more emphasis on language proficiency, and the programme takes into account the specificities of its British environment.
 Since 2017, students have had the opportunity to complete their 3rd year in London.

 Are all electives available to Paris students also available in London?